ctford/songs/moments-of-glass.md

 Some more moments of glass
 It seems they're in short supply

-Your eyes are bright your face is warn
+Your eyes bright your face is warn
 Your accent floating somewhere on
-The boat you slipped aboard
+The ship you slipped aboard
 For just ten pounds

-When you disembarked mother enquired
+When you arrived mother enquired
 About a maid to "do for her"
-A laugh, "Best get used to
+A laugh, "Get used to
 Doing for yourself"

 I've come to collect